daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 # Dependent types and spatial relations in pictures

+This is a literate Agda file.
+That means you can either read it online or directly load and evaluate it in Emacs using the agda-mode.

-We start our project by defining an "abstract" module.
+We start our small demo project by defining an "abstract" module.
 It defines the data types which we need to describe our pictures.
 Later we can add modules to translate these data types into other representations.
 We call this module "SpatialAbs"